m-daniela/chat-app/Notes/work.md

 ## General flow

 To use this application, the user can login to an existing account or create a new one with an email and a password.
-After a successful login or registration, an "Add a new chat" appears on the left, along with the list of chats tied to that accound, if any added.
+After a successful login or registration, an "Add a new chat" appears on the left, along with the list of chats tied to that accound, if any were added, sorted by creation date.

-When the user clicks on the button, a form will open in which they can enter the required details: chat name, in case of a group conversation (more than 3 participants), and the emails of the participants, one at a time.
+When the user clicks the button, a form will open in which they can enter the required details: chat name, in case of a group conversation (at least 2 participants), and the emails of the participants, one at a time by pressing "Add another email" after each of them.
 Their addresses appear beneath the form as they are added.

 The user can choose to have the chat encrypted or unencrypted by clicking the button.
-Encrypted chats are selected by default, but this feature is aimed to show the risks of having unencrypted chats, through the "third party view" feature.
-Once this is selected, the attachments are left unencrypted as well.
+Encrypted chats are selected by default, but this feature is aimed to show the risks of using the unencryted version, through the "third party view" feature.
+Based on this choice, the attachments are encrypted or not.

-Any conversation can be deleted by clicking the "X" button at the right of the chat name and the group participants are notified.
+Any conversation can be deleted by clicking the "X" button at the right of the chat name and the chat participants are notified.

-To access the chats, the user clicks on one from the left side.
+To access the chats, the user clicks on their name.
 The messages are automatically decrypted and the attachments are shown - either the images or as a path to the file.
 A download prompt appears when they are clicked and the user can save them locally.

-Text messages and attachments can be sent using the input from the bottom and can be deleted by pressing the "X" button from the top right corner of each message.
+The input at the bottom is for the text messages and the attachments can be added by clicking the attachment symbol and are sent by pressing the send button.
+They can be deleted as well.

-The right panel contains the logout button, the email of the user, information about the currently selected chat, such as the participants, if the chat is encrypted and switches for the theme and the third party view.
+The right panel contains the logout button, the email address of the user, information about the currently selected chat, such as the participants, if the chat is encrypted and switches for the theme and the third party view.

 The user can choose between a dark and a light theme.

 The third party view is a feature that enables the user to "see through the eyes of a third party": the server or someone who controls it, the database etc. The visible information is highlighted when this is set to on and it includes the payload - the messages, attachments, and metadata - participants, who sent the messages, the time and date.

-In this way, the users can see what information is more vulnerable can be accessed by the server.
+The aim of this feature is to show the risks of having unencrypted chats and what vulnerable information is available to the server.
+Metadata, such as the sender, time and date, whether it contains an attachment or not is data that can be used by attackers and service providers in order to obtain information about the users.

+As previously discussed, the third could see the social graph and relations between the users and an attacker could mount certain attacks on the attachment messages, for example, if they know the structure of the message and the underlying algorithms can be controlled.

 ![Use case diagram](Media/Diagrams/usecase.png)